Branches of Pharmacology with 15 Subdivisions

 This includes the drugs used for different heart conditions like angina, heart failure, arrhythmias, and myasthenia gravis.

-It also includes the drug used for the management of hyper and hypotension.
+It also includes the drug used for the management of hypertension and hypotension.

 Gastrointestinal pharmacology

-Here, the drugs acting on the different conditions of the gut are studied, like those used for emesis, antiemesis, constipation, diarrhea, hypo chlorosis, acidity, gastric ulcer, fistula, and irritable bowel syndrome.
+Here, drugs acting on different gut conditions are studied, such as those used for emesis, antiemesis, constipation, diarrhea, hypochlorhydria, acidity, gastric ulcer, fistula, and irritable bowel syndrome.

 Psychopharmacology